cpainterwakefield/practical_db_textbook/_sources/appendix-b-reference/reference.rst

 Mathematical expressions where one or more operands or inputs are ``NULL`` evaluate to ``NULL``.

+.. _appendix-b-string-operators:

 Character string operators and functions
 ----------------------------------------

 Below is a partial listing of operators and functions acting on character strings, omitting some less frequently implemented functions and some less frequently used optional parameters.

 The SQL standard defines several operators and functions making use of three different pattern-matching languages: the one used by the operator **LIKE** (discussed in `Chapter 3`_), and two different regular expression (regex) languages; however the databases considered for this book mostly do not conform to the standard with respect to these operators and functions.
 Many implementations provide functions with similar effect, but under different names and using different regex languages.
 These functions are therefore omitted, but you are encouraged to read the documentation for your database to see what options are available to you.